General Information for Teaching Assistants

 Go to the main math office to:

 The graduate student mailboxes are located near the main office, adjacent to Watson 324.
 Check your mailbox frequently (once a day, if possible) for messages.
-This is especially important during the next two weeks, when changes in your TA assignments may be necessary on very short notice.
+This is especially important during the two weeks around the start of the semester, when changes to your TA assignment may be necessary on very short notice.

 It is essential that the GTA offices be locked when no TA is present.
 In the recent past we have had significant incidences of theft.
 Remember that the other TAs are counting on you to maintain the security of their possessions in the room.